 The winter months invite you to turn away from social pursuits and attend to your personal needs.
 Too often, the demands of modern life tempt us to forgo rest and relaxation.
 This can create a terrible imbalance.
 This winter, take your cue from nature and turn inward.
 Make more time for solitary pursuits like reading, writing and prayer.
 If you have a hard time switching gears, try integrating some of the following Feng Shui cures into your home.
 They'll help you savor all the benefits this wonderful season affords.

-But before you get started arranging your home, set up your soul for greater peace with a Peace & Harmony Celtic Cross Tarot reading.
+Before you get started arranging your home, set up your soul for greater peace with a Peace & Harmony Celtic Cross Tarot reading.

 Winter affords a welcome opportunity to slow down and enjoy the finer things in life.
 If you have a hard time slackening your pace, make some Feng Shui adjustments.
 Close the curtains, outfit the furniture with dark slipcovers and switch from overhead to task lighting.
 The more you minimize visual stimulation in your household, the easier it will be to turn inward.